 - Trash collection

-- Parking Space
+- Parking requirements

-Congratulations on reserving your rental home!
-You're on the way to a fantastic vacation!
+Congratulations on reserving your vacation home!
+You're on the right path to a phenomenal vacation!

 During your Stay

 - Ask a local.
-Residents can frequently point you in the right direction.
+Local people can often point you in the right direction.

 - Enjoy your stay!
-Make certain to protect the owner (and your stuff!) by keeping the vacation rental locked up when you are away, just like you would at home.
+Ensure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would in your own home.

 Learn from your Stay